 - Activities that do not fit our criteria.

-- Capital costs or building works.
+- Capital costs, building or renovation works.

 - Religious activity.